The Complete Guide To Processing Card-Not-Present Transactions

-A card-not-present sale is any transaction where the cardholder does not present their card to the merchant.
+A card-not-present transaction is any transaction where the cardholder does not present their card to the merchant.
 While that general definition may seem pretty cut and dry, the reality is a bit muddier.
 Here’s what I mean: Even if your customer takes out their physical credit card, the transaction is not considered a “card-present sale” unless they actually swipe, dip, or tap it.
-Manually entering a card number throws the transaction into card-not-present territory.
+Manually entering a card number throws the transaction into card-not-present, or CNP, territory.

 And when a customer taps a credit card terminal with their phone at a coffee shop?
 That transaction is actually considered a card-present sale even though the merchant technically never sees a physical credit card!